FransBouma/InjectableGenericCameraSystem/ReadMe.md

 is generic and can be re-used per game.

 ## Current status
+It's early days so it's not a full camera yet.
+Implemented:

+* the dll is now injectable into a hostprocess and starts the system core in a thread.
+* a console is created to which easily can be written to using stdout/err.
-It's early days, the dll is now injectable, a console can be created, it can obtain the parent's process base address which is crucial to be able to overwrite any statements, and it currently in the test game (Hitman 2016) it can reliably intercept the camera struct address (in which the matrix we need is located) so the biggest hurdle has been taken :).
+* it can obtain the parent's process base address which is crucial to be able to overwrite any statements
+* it currently in the test game (Hitman 2016) it can reliably intercept the camera struct address (in which the matrix we need is located)
+* reliable basic keyboard input system / handling using Direct Input in-place.

+So the biggest hurdles have been taken :).

+Next up: integrating the camera class and see if we can get something interesting on the screen :)

 More soon :)

 ## Useful links